-$^{^{\}rm 7}$ Relevant money is defined in the PGPA Act.
+10 Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-8 Other CRF money is defined in the PGPA Act.
+11 Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.

-Term Definition grant program A 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
+Term Definition grant agreement A legally binding contract that sets out the relationship between the Commonwealth and a grantee for the grant funding, and specifies the details of the grant. grant funding or grant funds The funding made available by the Commonwealth to grantees under the program. grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Grant opportunities may be open or targeted, and will reflect the relevant grant selection process. grant program A 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
 A grant program is a group of one or more grant opportunities under a single DITRDCA Portfolio Budget Statement Program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. grantee The individual/organisation which has been selected to receive a grant guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Indigenous owned and/or An aerodrome where: operated aerodrome the aerodrome is owned and/or operated by an Aboriginal and Torres Strait Islander Corporation registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) or the aerodrome is owned and/or operated by a designated Aboriginal or Torres Strait Islander Council. in kind Contributions to your project may be cash and/or in-kind.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRPs. grantee The individual/organisation which has been selected to receive a grant In-kind Contributions to your project may be cash and/or in-kind.
 An in-kind contribution is a non-cash contribution of goods or a service.
 In-kind includes labour; use of heavy plant and or equipment that has not been invoiced/paid for; donation of materials; or donation of services.
 In-kind values may be included in the total project value but they do not represent eligible expenditure and cannot be included as part of the grantee's agreed cash contribution (where applicable).
-Conversely, grant funds cannot be used to recover in-kind costs.
-Grant funds will be approved up to the percentages specified in the guideline for the total eligible expenditure, excluding inkind. local government agency or body A local governing body as defined in the Local Government (Financial Assistance) Act 1995 (Cth).
-Minister The Commonwealth Minister for Infrastructure, Transport, Regional Development or delegated portfolio Minister.
+Conversely, grant funds cannot be used to recover in-kind costs. local government agency or body A local governing body as defined in the Local Government (Financial Assistance) Act 1995 (Cth).
+Minister The Commonwealth Minister for Infrastructure, Transport, Regional Development and Local Government or delegated portfolio Minister.

-Term Definition personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not. program delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. remote and very remote Localities classified as Remote or Very Remote using the 2021 Australian Statistical Geographic Standard (ASGS) Remoteness Area.
-A map of the remoteness area can be found at nationalmap.gov.au and selecting 2021 Remoteness Area from the dropdown menu. selection criteria Comprises of eligibility criteria and assessment criteria. value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+Term Definition personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not. program delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. regional Localities classified as Inner Regional or Outer Regional using the 2021 Australian Statistical Geographic Standard (ASGS) Remoteness Area.
+A map of the classification area, and search by location, can be found at nationalmap.gov.au selection criteria Comprises of eligibility criteria and assessment criteria. value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
 When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.